Diversity Over Size: On the Effect of Sample and Topic Sizes for Topic-Dependent Argument Mining Datasets: Data

 \subsection{\ac{ukpc}}

-The dataset consists of eight topics with a total of 25,492 samples, which are pairs of a short topic and a single sentence, labeled with \textit{argument for} (pro), \textit{argument against} (con), or \textit{no argument} (none).
+As opposed to other \ac{am} datasets \cite{ibm-corpuswide,shnarch-etal-2018-will,rinott-etal-2015-show,aharoni-etal-2014-benchmark}, the \ac{ukpc} has two main advantages: First, it includes stance labels, which are an important additional information to categorize mined arguments and can be further processed for tasks like fake news detection \cite{hanselowski-etal-2018-retrospective}.
+Second, the dataset is from heterogeneous data sources and models real-world scenarios better than taking only samples from a single source.
+It consists of eight topics with a total of 25,492 samples, which are pairs of a short topic and a single sentence, labeled with \textit{argument for} (pro), \textit{argument against} (con), or \textit{no argument} (none).
 As described by \citet{Stab2018b}, a sentence is only labeled as pro or con argument, if it holds evidence for why the sentence supports or opposes the topic.
 If the sentence holds no such evidence or is unrelated to the topic, it is labeled as \textit{no argument}.
 We split the dataset by taking all samples of five topics for training, of one topic for development, and of two topics for testing.
-To allow for a fair comparison, we downsample the number of samples in the training set (equally for each topic) to fit the total number of training samples generated in the \ac{fsc}.
+To allow for a fair comparison, we downsample the number of samples in the training set (equally for each topic) to fit the total number of training samples generated for our newly created \ac{fsc}.